JubairAhmed111/opg-dockerise-go/README.md

 # Creating the Dockerfile and DockerCompose
 Now it was time to create the Dockerfile, but first I followed the instructions to check if the http response code returned a `200` message when I ran `go run main.go` in the VSCode terminal.
 NOTE: I made sure I downloaded the `Go` and `Docker` extensions on VSCode to ensure everything ran smoothly.
-After the commands were inputted into the `Dockerfile` and the `DockerCompose.yaml` file, I returned to the VSCode terminal to build the Docker image using:
+After the commands were inputted into the `Dockerfile`, I returned to the VSCode terminal to build the Docker image using:

  `docker build -t moj-app . `